1. TAPI Troubleshooting

 - Make a test call into the WIN-911 system and confirm if you hear the alarm.
 Verify that you can enter the authorization code and acknowledge the alarm.
 If you can successfully acknowledge the alarm, then you know DTMF tones are working.
 If it doesn't work, then try reinstalling the TAPI modem drivers or contact the carrier.

-- There should be a Windows Event log of the issue.
-Examine these and lead to the issue, for example, these could be security, SQL permissions, etc. but they will be included in the log.
+There should be a Windows Event log of the issue.
+Examine these logs to find the cause of the issue, for example, these could be security, SQL permissions, etc. but they will be included in the log.
 Based on the testing in the previous step, Win-911 will also have a record of what happened and if it is a voice problem.